 The collective observances within Growing in Grace reflect its theological precepts.
 The group celebrates Christmas each year on April 22, the day on which Miranda was born and therefore the “real” Christmas, to signify his divinity.
 Members recognize and support Mirandas divine status through lavish gifts that reportedly include businesses, sports cars, jewelry and beachfront houses.
 Collective solidarity and elective status are expressed through the exchange of the greeting, “You’re blessed with all spiritual blessing” during church services.
 The group’s spiritual status is further reflected through the church lecturns, which are decorated with a replica of the U.S. Presidential seal inscribed with the phrase, “Government of God on Earth,” to signify that Miranda is “the last manifestation of God on Earth.”
 Members also demonstrate their commitment by obtaining tattoos with the numerals “666” or the letters “SSS,” “Salvo Siempre Salvo” (Spanish for “Once Saved, Always Saved” or “Safe always safe”).
 Growing in Grace member Cecilia Salazar stated that, “This is the mark of the beast.
 This is the mark of my father” (Dwyer 2007).
 Growing in Grace members have also contested the legitimacy of established Christian churches in Miami and Latin America by engaging in ritual protests during which “they have disrupted services and smashed crosses and statues of Jesus” (McLeod 2007).

-Growing in Grace has expanded rapidly from its initial congregation in Miami that met in a warehouse.
-The church claims 300 congregations and 200 pastors located in 30 countries.
-In addition to the United States, there are congregations in Spain and a number of Latin American nations, including Brazil, Colombia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Venezuela.
-Growing in Grace reports twenty congregations and 3,000 adherents in Mexico.
-Miranda communicates with his followers through a website on which there are weekly transmissions, a satellite channel, and radio station and over the internet.
-The church’s television station, Telegracia, broadcasts out of Colombia to more than 200 cities by cable television service.
-Several hundred cable companies carry his programming.
-The church claims to have a total of 100,000 adherents and to reach a much larger audience through radio, television and internet (Godoy2007).
-Miranda is the head of Growing in Grace, and individual pastors lead local congregations.
-The church has not attempted to erect its own churches but rather meets in rented facilities.
-For example, services in Mexico City are held in a hotel.
-The local pastor leads the services with Miranda appearing through a video connection.
+Growing in Grace expanded rapidly from its initial congregation in Miami that met in a warehouse.
+In its heydays, the church claimed 300 congregations and 200 pastors located in thirty countries.
+In addition to the United States, there were congregations in Spain and a number of Latin American nations, including Brazil, Colombia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Venezuela.
+Growing in Grace reported twenty congregations and 3,000 adherents in Mexico.
+Miranda communicated with his followers through a website on which there were weekly transmissions, a satellite channel, and radio station and over the internet.
+The church’s television station, Telegracia, broadcasted out of Colombia to more than 200 cities by cable television service.
+Several hundred cable companies carried its programming.
+The church claimed to have a total of 100,000 adherents and to reach a much larger audience, around 2,000,000, through radio, television and internet (Godoy 2007).
+Miranda was the head of Growing in Grace, and individual pastors led local congregations.
+The church did not attempt to erect its own churches but rather met in rented facilities.
+For example, services in Mexico City were held in a hotel.
+The local pastor led the services, with Miranda appearing through a video connection.